Can You Sue for Pain and Suffering After a Car Accident?

 • How the injuries impact your daily life.
 If you have an injury that makes it impossible for you to perform your job, like a spinal injury, this might affect how much you get in damages.
 If you can no longer perform favorite hobbies or activities, this may also be taken into account.

 There is no simple answer to how much you might get.
-It is all about proving the pain and suffering and showing the extent of it and how much it has negatively impacted your life.
+It is all about proving who caused the accident and the pain and suffering and showing the extent of it and how much it has negatively impacted your life.

 Read on to learn about proving pain and suffering from a car accident.